Bembridge Lifeboat Station: 1867–1922: original service and rescues

-On the morning of 28 August 1919, there was heavy rain in a strong gale, and American ship called the USS Wakulla (ID-3147) had been driven onto a shoal at West Wittering.
-The Queen Victoria II got alongside her and rescued 13 of her crew, then returned to stand by while a government tug towed her in.
-The lifeboat coxswain was awarded an RNLI Silver Medal.
+On the morning of 28 August 1919, there was heavy rain in a strong gale, and an American ship called the USS Wakulla (ID-3147) had been driven onto a shoal at West Wittering.
+The Queen Victoria (ON 468) was towed out by a government tug until she was windward of the steamer.
+Finally getting along side, the lifeboat rescued 13 of her crew, landing them on shore.
+The lifeboat then returned to stand by, until the weather moderated.
+The lifeboat had been at sea for 19 hours.
+Coxswain John Holbrook was awarded his second RNLI Silver Medal.